-When a person experiences trauma, they rarely have the coping skills to help them effectively process the experience.
+When a person experiences trauma, much of the time they do have the coping skills to effectively process the experience.
 This is not their fault.
 Few of us were given tools to help to deal with traumatic incidents.
-Poor processing of traumatic events can lead to mental health disorders, such as generalized anxiety disorder or PTSD.
+Inadequate processing of traumatic events can lead to mental health disorders, such as generalized anxiety disorder or PTSD.
 Individual trauma therapy helps a client reprocess those experiences and learn to cope with feelings of anxiety related to one or more incidents.

 Individual Trauma Treatment